Sberbank: International presence

 The 19 August 2021 Supreme Court of Ukraine ruling forbids the daughter of the Russian Sberbank in Ukraine to use the trademark "Sberbank" since it ruled that Oschadbank is the sole legal owner of the trademark "Sberbank" in Ukraine.

+2021-2023 closure of international operations

 In November 2021, aiming to focus on priority markets, Sberbank Europe AG sold associated banks in Bosnia and Herzegovina (Sberbank a.d.
 Banja LuKa and Sberbank BH d.d.
 Sarajevo), in Croatia (Sberbank d.d.), in Hungary (Sberbank Magyarorszag Zrt.), in Serbia (Sberbank Srbija a.d.
 Beograd) and in Slovenia (Sberbank banka d.d.) to Serbian MK Group for about 500 million Euros.

+On 1 April 2022, Sberbank CIB (UK) Limited entered administration.
+The affairs of Sberbank CIB USA, Inc. were also placed into wind-down from April 2022.

+On 23 August 2022, Kazakh financial holding Baiterek announced the acquisition of the Kazakhstani Sberbank subsidiary.